 These large, beautiful white dogs are another giant breed of dog.
 The love of the Great Pyrenees is unprecedented according to those who have them at home.
 Built to help in the stockyards with livestock, these beauties are now just as comfortable inside as they are outside.
 They are smart enough to help on farms but gentle enough to take care of the kids in classic nanny fashion.

 "We love our Pyrenees!
 They are big bundles of fluff and love!"

 3. Golden Retriever

 There is nothing like our beautiful Golden Retrievers.
 They have been one of the top 3 dogs for the past several years.
 Most of us see them and our hearts melt.
-They are smart, lovable and especially good at snuggling.
-They have soft fur, which makes it easy to love on.
+They are smart, lovable, and especially good at snuggling.
+They have soft fur, which makes it easy to love.
 Goldens are larger dogs and have a great temperament, which is why they are often the go-to dog for families.
 Did you catch our recent post all about those beautiful Golden Retrievers?

 2. German Shepherd (GSD)

 German Shepherds might be intimidating to those who do not know them.
 However, they are a fiercely loyal and lovable to the humans in their pack.
 They are considered great family dogs because of their caring temperament.
 They also make up the largest percentage of police dogs around the world because of their intelligence, strength and fearlessness.
 Check out our recent post on why we love German Shepherds.

 "German Shepherds!
 They are very lovable and loyal and constantly always wanting to cuddle!"